 - Injury Prevention

 When many think of exercise, they think of strenuous activities that make you breathe hard and work up a sweat such as running or biking.
 While these aerobic forms of exercise are essential for boosting fitness, there are actually three other equally important categories of exercise.
-All four combined complement each other in order to improve your overall fitness while at the same time helping prevent injury.
+All four combined complement each other in order to improve your overall fitness.
+At the same time helping prevent injury.

-Set Realistic Goals – The best way to ensure success is to create a plan that allows you to set realistic and measurable goals.
+The best way to ensure success is to create a plan that allows you to set realistic and measurable goals.
 This can be as simple as aiming to do 20 push-ups or signing up to a 5km run.
-Start with small goals that will motivate you and can then be adjusted as your fitness level improves.
+You should start with small goals.
+Small goals will motivate you and these goals can be adjusted as your fitness level improves.

 Here at Ballsbridge Physiotherapy Clinic we aim to promote exercise for all, including all age groups and physical abilities.
 Exercise has so many health benefits not only physically but also mentally, and we would like to share this with you.
 Starting the New Year in one of our exercise classes may be the boost you need to get started on your health and wellbeing journey.
 We offer a range of Pilates classes ranging from beginners, intermediate and advanced.
 Healthy Bones is a class we offer to improve bone density for individuals with osteoporosis.
 We also have our Stronger for Longer class, a strength and conditioning class for all experience levels.
 If you are interested in any of our Pilates or exercise classes please contact the clinic today.